geoffrey4444/spectreXcode/README.md

 Use the folder reference (blue folder) already in the project for actual work (add, remove, edit files).
 The blue folder updates in real time as files come and go.

+If you add new files, you can drag just those files into the relevant spectre group to index just the new files.

 # Adding custom targets